LLC Guide

 What is a member-managed LLC?

 A member-managed LLC is an LLC managed by its members.
-This means that the members themselves are the ones who make day-to-day decisions about the business together.
+The members themselves make day-to-day decisions about the business together.
 Where will you set up shop?
 Register your domain name?
 Open a bank account?
 In a member-managed LLC, the business owners make all of the decisions together.
 Most small LLCs that aren’t ready to hire employees are member-managed.

 What is a manager-managed LLC?